kotbaton/pymcdm/docs/modules/american_school.rst

         \end{array}\right.
     \end{equation}

-In this function, :math:`\tau` is the threshold parameter that can be set by decisionmaker.
+In this function, :math:`\tau` is the threshold parameter that can be set by decision maker.
 It is suggested to set this parameter at a value between 0.01 and 0.05.
+Default value in the ``pymcdm`` is :math:`\tau = 0.02`.

 **Step 7.** Calculate the assessment score of each alternative, shown as follows: